 Halifax House Price Index and Nationwide House Price Index

-They both have UK-wide coverage, and because the Halifax and Nationwide use only their own data, they can process the data immediately and do not have to await the receipt of data from other lenders.
-The statistics can therefore be published sooner after the reference period than other monthly house price statistics.Back to table of contents
+They both have UK-wide coverage and because the Halifax and Nationwide use only their own data, they can process the data immediately and do not have to await the receipt of data from other lenders.
+The statistics can therefore be published sooner after the reference period than other monthly house price statistics.

 The median is less susceptible to distortion by the presence of extreme values than is the mean.
 It is the most appropriate average to use because it best takes account of the skewed distribution of house prices.
 This (unadjusted) median is also appropriate to use because the raw data used to calculate it comprise almost 100% of all residential property transactions and is therefore an accurate representation of the true median.

 Transaction price and market value

 For example, if the ownership of a property is transferred from one individual to another within the same family the price may be fixed by agreement at a level quite different from the market value.
-Similarly, if the transaction was agreed under the legislation which gives council tenants the right to buy their home, the price would have been discounted.
+Similarly, if the transaction was agreed under the legislation that gives council tenants the right to buy their home, the price would have been discounted.

 However, the Land Registry Price Paid Data are not adjusted to reflect the mix of houses in a given area.
 Fluctuations in the types of house that are sold in that area can cause differences between the median transactional value of houses and the overall market value of houses.
-The HPSSAs are an accurate measure of social change with regards to house prices, and not an economic measure of change or inflation.
+The HPSSAs are an accurate measure of social change with regards to house prices and not an economic measure of change or inflation.